-Sergeant Harry Haigh at firstname.lastname@example.org or call (615)895-3875
+Sergeant Harry Haigh at firstname.lastname@example.org or call (629) 201-5574

-|Phase I||Landlords and property managers are invited to attend a free education training class on various aspects of effective property management.
-Topics discussed include applicant screening, rental agreements, ongoing property management, crime prevention through environmental design, warning signs of gang and drug activity, the role of the police, crisis resolution, and housing assistance programs.|
+|Phase I||Property managers must personally attend a free 8 hour education training class on various aspects of effective property management.
+Other property staff are encouraged to attend as soon as possible.
+Once a property obtains certification, all new full time staff are required to complete the training class within their first 3 months of employment.
+Topics discussed include applicant screening, rental agreements, ongoing property management, crime prevention through environmental design, warning signs of gang and drug activity, the role of the police and crisis resolution.|

 |Phase II||During Phase II of the program an on-sight property review is conducted from a crime prevention standpoint utilizing the tools of CPTED.
 The CPTED concept incorporates such issues as locks, lighting, landscaping, and cleanliness of the property.|

 |Phase III||Phase III of the program incorporates tenant involvement through resident crime prevention training.
 Properties are required to hold an on-sight apartment watch meeting which is conducted by a representative of the police department.|